DOGMA vs. JESUS

 Galatians 5:13-15 “You, my brothers, were called to be free.
 But do not use your freedom to indulge the sinful nature; rather, serve one another in love.
 The entire law is summed up in a single command: ‘Love your neighbor as yourself.’
 If you keep on biting and devouring each other, watch out or you will be destroyed by each other.”
 [NIV]

 Fact: I don’t get to pick who gets saved—and neither do you.
-This isn’t a survival show where we can make weird alliances and vote people out—but many of us behave that way.
-We spend time focusing on how to exclude other Christians from the Body instead of centering our eyes on Jesus, the Head, King of Glory.
-Oh, you say, but we need to discuss this.
+This isn’t a TV survival show where we can make weird alliances and vote people out—but many of us behave that way.
+We spend time focusing on how to exclude other Christians from the Body instead of centering our eyes on Jesus, the Head, the King of Glory.
+"Oh," you say, "but we need to discuss this.
 Those other people don’t vote Republican!
 Those people can't speak in tongues!!!
 They sprinkle, we dunk!
 They don’t read the King James Version!
 They give themselves titles!
 Those people drink beer!
 They say they believe in evolution!
 Those people ordain women!
-And those people over there wear flip-flops and shorts to meetings!
-While some of these issues might be areas of concern for you, they aren't salvation issues.
+And those people over there wear flip-flops and shorts to meetings!" — While some of these issues might be areas of concern for you, they aren't salvation issues.

-Fact: Salvation isn’t about a membership to a denomination, a method of worship, a style of instruction, political affiliations, a type of clothing, music, or where people meet.
-It’s about Jesus Christ.
-Can someone have screwy ideas and still be saved?
+Fact: Salvation isn’t about a membership to a denomination, a method of worship, a style of instruction, political affiliations, a version of the Bible, a type of clothing, music, or where people meet.
+Salvation is about Jesus Christ.
+Can someone have wacky ideas and still be saved?
 If they believe that Jesus died for their sins and that God raised Him from the dead, if they’ve confessed these things . . . yes.
 And the biggest favor you or I can do this brother or sister is to focus our lives on Jesus and try to live from that place every day.
 Only God can “fix” people.
 The more they see Jesus, the more they will love Him.
 The more they love Him, the more apt they are to want to live a life that pleases HIM.